OSGeoLabBp/tutorials/hungarian/python/angle_algorithms.rst

         a = Angle('123-31-16')
         print(a)

-Az "a" változót deffiniáljuk stringként, emellett megadjuk, hogy ennek osztálya Angle.
+Az "a" változó a szög osztáy egy példánya lesz, melynek megadjuk a kezdőértékét.